bushy555/VZ200_WOLFENSTEIN_3D/README.md

    Wolf wiki: https://en.wikipedia.org/wiki/Wolfenstein_3D$Development

    Music player by Lyndon Sharp, modified by Shiru.
 Ported from original TRS80 model 1 to VZ by dave.

-   Intro tune by Dave

-   Menu tune by Shiru
+Intro tune by Dave.
+Menu tune by Shiru.

    Slapped together by dave over ~2 or so weeks.
 Released : 22/9/2024